Republican Rep. Ken Buck to leave Congress next week, narrowing GOP's slim majority

 “A lot of this is personal.
 That’s the problem,” Buck said.
 “Instead of having decorum — instead of acting in a professional manner — this place has really devolved into this bickering and nonsense,” he said, adding that this was the worst of his nine years in Congress.

-Buck’s March 22 departure will trigger a special election to serve the remainder of his term.
-Under Colorado law, that must happen within 85 to 100 days — or right around the June 25 Republican primary to run in the November race to serve a full term.
+Buck’s March 22 departure will reduce the GOP’s House majority to only a five-seat margin and will trigger a special election to serve the remainder of his term.
+Colorado law requires that it happen in mid-to-late June, and Democratic Gov. Jared Polis announced Tuesday afternoon that he would set it for June 25 — the same day as the Republican primary to replace Buck in November.

-Several Republicans are already running to replace him in November, including Boebert, who moved across the state to run for Buck’s more Republican-friendly seat anchored in Colorado’s eastern plains.
-But political insiders were already noting Tuesday that Buck’s timing could block Boebert from taking over his seat.
+Boebert is one of several Republicans running in the primary to replace Buck.
+She moved across the state to run for Buck’s more Republican-friendly seat anchored in Colorado’s eastern plains.
+But before the district’s voters have their say, a committee of Colorado Republicans must pick a nominee for the special election held the same day as the primary.

-It all depends on the timing of the special election, which must be held between June 15 and June 30.
-A committee of Colorado Republicans will pick the party’s nominee to serve the remainder of Buck’s current term, and it’s unclear if they would choose the controversial Boebert, who has no prior ties to the district.
-That Republican nominee would likely easily win the special election in the overwhelmingly conservative district.
+Political insiders were buzzing Tuesday that that nominee is unlikely to be the controversial Boebert, who had no prior ties to the district and has stirred resentment among many Republicans with her maneuvering for the seat.
+That means there’ll be just one Republican nominee on the June 25 special election ballot against whoever the Democrats nominate.
+The district’s many conservative voters will likely be voting for that person to ensure the GOP replaces Buck for the remainder of the year.

-If the special election happens before the primary or even the day of it, the likely Republican winner — now a member of Congress — will have an advantage in the primary, as GOP voters will have just backed them.
-This would make it harder for other primary contenders who hope to represent the party in November’s race.
+Then they’ll cast ballots for the primary, in which the nominee Republicans just voted for will likely be a candidate, along with Boebert.
+That gives whoever the party committee picks as its nominee a major advantage in that primary contest.

 Speaking to reporters Tuesday on Capitol Hill, Buck alluded to the ability of the local Republican committee to effectively choose his heir.